aryankargwal/genai-tutorials/README.md

 ### Future Plans
 - Additional insights on tuning and optimizing Janus for specific use cases and performance benchmarks.

+## Omniparser for Document Parsing

+The **Omniparser** tutorial focuses on handling complex document parsing tasks, extracting and structuring data for NLP workflows.
+This project is ideal for anyone needing to process diverse document types, as it covers setup, parsing strategies, and methods to ensure clean, organized data for downstream applications.

+### Future Plans
+- Expansion to cover additional data extraction methods and integration with text and image processing modules.

 ## 📜 License
 This repository is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).